 Is my donation tax-deductible?

 Carolina for Kibera, Inc. is a registered 501c3 non-profit and all donations made to the organization are tax-deductible.
 Donations may also be made to the University of North Carolina at Chapel Hill and marked to be designated for Carolina for Kibera.
-Donors giving through the website, by check, or directly to UNC will receive an official tax receipt from UNC.
+Donors giving through the website or by check will receive an official tax receipt directly from CFK, whereas those who give through UNC will receive a tax receipt from UNC.
 Donate now.

 Can I volunteer or intern with CFK?